-- (1) Commitments
+(1) Commitments

-- (a) The Employer recognises that permanent employment is the preferred form of engagement for employees covered by this Agreement.

-- (b) The Employer recognises that casual employment and agency engagements are not the preferred methods of delivery of services, and the Employer will work towards minimising the use of casual and agency workers in Hospitals.

-- (c) The Employer commits that all leave will ordinarily be covered, provided that nothing in this Agreement requires the Employer to provide leave cover where it can be demonstrated that such cover is not operationally necessary in a particular case.
+- (a) The Employer recognises that permanent employment is the preferred form of engagement for employees covered by this Agreement. - (b) The Employer recognises that fixed term contracts, casual employment and agency engagements are not the preferred methods of delivery of services, and the Employer will work towards minimising the use of fixed term contracts, casual employment, and agency engagements and other similar contract for service arrangements in Hospitals. - (c) Suitable Surplus Employees are to be offered employment prior to advertising externally for new appointments, including fixed term contracts or agency engagements, using the following hierarchy: - (i) internal Surplus Employees will be considered first; - (ii) if there are no suitable internal Surplus Employees, Registered Employees from other employing authorities will be considered; and - (iii) if there are no suitable Registered Employees, Registrable Employees from other employing authorities will be considered. - (d) The Employer commits that all leave will ordinarily be covered, provided that nothing in this Agreement requires the Employer to provide leave cover where it can be demonstrated that such cover is not operationally necessary in a particular case.

-- (d) Each Hospital will;
+(e) Each Hospital will;

-- (i) Employ permanent relief staff or ensure sufficient Full Time Equivalent (FTE) are utilised for planned annual leave and planned Accrued Day Off (ADO) relief requirements in accordance with Hospital activity; and

-- (ii) Maintain a pool of casual employees to be utilised for short-term work requirements.
+- (i) Employ permanent relief staff or ensure sufficient Full Time Equivalent (FTE) are utilised for planned annual leave and planned Accrued Day Off (ADO) relief requirements in accordance with Hospital activity; and - (ii) Maintain a pool of casual employees to be utilised for short-term work requirements.

-- (2) Fixed Term Contracts
+(2) Fixed Term Contracts

-- (a) Fixed term employees may only be engaged for the following situations:

-- (i) Unexpected or unplanned leave.
+- (a) Fixed term employees may only be engaged for the following situations: - (i) Unexpected or unplanned leave.

-- (ii) Parental Leave.

-- (iii) Long Service Leave.

-- (iv) Long term personal leave.

-- (v) Workers compensation.

-- (vi) Special projects.

-- (vii) Where the employee does not have permanent residency status. - (viii) Employees undertaking an accredited course of study. - (ix) To temporarily fill vacancies, where a decision has been made that the vacancy will be filled, while the recruitment process is undertaken. - (x) Leave Without Pay. - (xi) Where the substantive occupant is working in another position for a temporary period which may involve higher duties. - (xii) The substantive occupant agrees to work part-time for one or more periods. - (xiii) The substantive occupant is seconded to another position. - (xiv) Annual Leave where staffing arrangements are such that it is impractical to maintain a pool of staff to provide annual leave cover. - (xv) Accrued Days Off where staffing arrangements are such that it is impractical to maintain a pool of staff to provide ADO leave cover. - (xvi) Any other situations as agreed between the Employer and the Federation, either at an industry or local level. - (xvii) Where engagement on a permanent basis would prejudice or impede the employers planned business realignment or reform activities or otherwise be inimical to the interests of the employer. - (b) The contract of employment of a fixed term contract employee will include the starting and finishing dates of employment, or in lieu of a finishing date, the specific circumstances relating to the situations as prescribed in subclause (2)(a) of this clause. - (c) Where fixed term employees are engaged for more than 12 months (including a succession of consecutive short term contracts) in relation to the same role, other than for a defined project role or parental leave relief, the role will be reviewed by the Director of Nursing to ascertain why it is not being made permanent. - (3) Agency Employment - (a) Agency engagements are not the preferred method of delivery of services and will only be used; - (i) If there are no other suitably qualified employees available in the short term - (ii) If there is a bona fide emergency or urgent work requirement; - (iii) If the skills required cannot be obtained internally in the short term. - (iv) Where engagement on other terms would prejudice or impede the employer's planned business realignment or reform activities or otherwise be inimical to the interests of the employer. - (4) For the purposes of this clause "impractical" means not operationally viable because of factors such as the cost, the size or location of a facility.
+- (ii) Parental Leave. - (iii) Long Service Leave. - (iv) Long term personal leave. - (v) Workers compensation. - (vi) Special projects. - (vii) Where the employee does not have permanent residency status. - (viii) Employees undertaking an accredited course of study. - (ix) To temporarily fill vacancies, where a decision has been made that the vacancy will be filled, while the recruitment process is undertaken. - (x) Leave Without Pay. - (xi) Where the substantive occupant is working in another position for a temporary period which may involve higher duties. - (xii) The substantive occupant agrees to work part-time for one or more periods. - (xiii) The substantive occupant is seconded to another position. - (xiv) Annual Leave where staffing arrangements are such that it is impractical to maintain a pool of staff to provide annual leave cover. - (xv) Accrued Days Off where staffing arrangements are such that it is impractical to maintain a pool of staff to provide ADO leave cover. - (xvi) Any other situations as agreed between the Employer and the Federation, either at an industry or local level. - (xvii) Where engagement on a permanent basis would prejudice or impede the employers planned business realignment or reform activities or otherwise be inimical to the interests of the employer. - (b) The contract of employment of a fixed term contract employee will include the starting and finishing dates of employment and the specific circumstances relating to the situations as prescribed in subclause (2)(a) of this clause. - (c) Where fixed term employees are engaged for more than 12 months (including a succession of consecutive short term contracts) in relation to the same role, other than for a defined project role or parental leave relief, the role will be reviewed by the Director of Nursing to ascertain why it is not being made permanent. - (d) The Employer will provide the names and work locations of all employees on fixed term contracts within 28 days of a request being made by the Federation in writing.